 - Visit the doctor Before Vacation.
 Many people put off exams until after summer vacation.
 Avoid the crowds and make sure your physical and oral health are in top shape prior to vacation time so there are no unpleasant surprises.

-Our team at Thomas G. Faiver DDS, PC wants you to look forward to Memorial Day and the days of summer by preparing to spend the time safely and comfortably.
+Our team at Michael J Solly, DDS wants you to look forward to Memorial Day and the days of summer by preparing to spend the time safely and comfortably.
 As you plan ahead, take care of your health and secure your home, you can place your focus on creating memories with family members and friends while enjoying your favorite Memorial Day traditions.